mbeddr/mps-platform-docs/src/doc/docs/aspects/intentions.md

 ---
-title: Intentions aspect
+title: Intentions Aspect
 hide:
 - toc
 tags:
 - aspect
 ---

-# Intentions aspect
+# Intentions Aspect

 >  Intentions provide fast access to the most used operations with syntactical constructions of a language.
 >